aspose-words/Aspose.Words-API-References-Tutorials/content/english/python-net/document-structure-and-content-manipulation/document-hyphenation/_index.md

 ### Installation

 Before we dive into the implementation, make sure you have Aspose.Words for Python installed.
-You can download and install it from the official website or use the following pip command:
+You can download and install it from the  website or use the following pip command:

 ```python
 pip install aspose-words